-A new report from the Natural Resources Defense Council and Harvard Law School’s Food Law and Policy Clinic says Americans are prematurely throwing out food, largely because of confusion over what expiration dates actually mean.
+A report from the Natural Resources Defense Council and Harvard Law School’s Food Law and Policy Clinic says:

-Most consumers mistakenly believe that expiration dates on food indicate how safe the food is to consume, when these dates actually aren’t related to the risk of food poisoning or foodborne illness.
+Most consumers mistakenly believe that “expiration dates” on food indicate how safe the food is to consume.

-For un-refrigerated foods, there may be no difference in taste or quality, and expired foods won’t necessarily make people sick.
+For non-refrigerated foods, there may be no difference in taste or quality.
+“Expired” foods won’t necessarily make people sick.

-What regulation does exist occurs at the state level — and all but nine states in the United States have food dating rules but these vary widely.
+What regulation does exist occurs at the state level.
+All but nine states in the United States have food dating rules but these vary widely.

 “What’s resulted from [the FDA letting states come up with regulation] is really a patchwork of all sorts of different rules for different products and regulations around them,”